jentery/routledgeCompanionMSDH/index.md

 * Kraus, Kari: "Finding Faultlines: An Approach to Speculative Design"
 * Kuhn, Virginia: "Images on the Move: Analytics for a Mixed Methods Approach"
 * LaPensée, Elizabeth: "Indigenously-Determined Game Development"
-* Losh, Elizabeth and Jacque Wernimont: "Breaking Breadboards: Bringing Feminism to the Table"
+* Losh, Elizabeth and Jacqueline Wernimont: "Breaking Breadboards: Bringing Feminism to the Table"
 * Marino, Mark: "Reading Culture through Code"
 * Mattern, Shannon: "Scaffolding, Hard and Soft: Infrastructures as Critical and Generative Structures"
 * McPherson, Tara: "Computation for the Rest of Us"